-Training and Development, a service within the Office of Human Resources, is committed to the success of all employees of The New School by providing resources and support that help employees meet their personal and professional goals.
-We are dedicated to providing relevant, high quality programs and development opportunities that align with the university's overall strategic goals.
+Training and Development, a service in the Office of Human Resources, is committed to helping all New School employees succeed by providing resources and support that assist them in meeting their personal and professional goals.
+We are dedicated to providing relevant, high-quality programs and development opportunities that align with the university's overall strategic goals.

-There are a variety of workshops and services available to university employees, including new supervisor training and orientation, staff career services, wellness programming, leadership training, and performance management.
-In addition, we provide customized training interventions and consultancy for department-specific development needs.
+A variety of workshops and services are available to university employees, including new supervisor training and orientation, staff career services, wellness programming, leadership training, and performance management.
+We also provide customized training interventions and consultancy for department-specific development needs.

 See the training calendar for workshop descriptions, schedule, and registration information.
-For more information, please contact Ilana Levitt, director of Training and Development at 212.229.5671, x3842.
+For more information, contact Ilana Levitt, director of Training and Development at 212.229.5671 x3842.

-The university is committed to the realization of its employees’ potential and strives to create a vibrant culture where all employees can succeed, productivity is enhanced, and diversity is valued.
-The following lists some of the training sessions that are currently available to employees by the university.
+The university is committed to helping employees realize their potential and strives to create a vibrant culture that helps employees succeed, enhances productivity, and values diversity.
+Listed below are types of training offered to employees by the university.

 Leadership and Management Training

-We offer a number of workshops addressing leadership and management that are geared towards all supervisors and managers.
-New Manager training covers areas including effective management techniques, institutional policies and procedures, and attendance and disciplinary issues.
-Other workshops focus on recruiting as hiring managers, avoiding legal liability, personality types, and leadership styles.
+We offer a number of workshops addressing leadership and management that are geared to supervisors and managers.
+New manager training covers areas including effective management techniques, institutional policies and procedures, and attendance and disciplinary issues.
+Other workshops focus on recruiting and hiring managers, avoiding legal liability, personality types, and leadership styles.

-This training covers The New School's performance appraisal process and its forms and reviews techniques for writing a fair assessment and providing constructive feedback.
-In addition, there are workshops on ways employees can maximize the effectiveness of the performance appraisal process.
+This training covers The New School's performance appraisal process and forms and reviews techniques for writing a fair assessment and providing constructive feedback.
+We also offer workshops on ways employees can maximize the effectiveness of the performance appraisal process.

 Career and Professional Development